vuejs/apollo/docs/api/apollo-query.md

 - `debounce`: Number of milliseconds for debouncing refetches (for example when the variables are changed)
 - `throttle`: Number of milliseconds for throttling refetches (for example when the variables are changed)
 - `prefetch`: If `false`, will skip prefetching during SSR
-- `options`: Other Apollo Watch Query options.
+- `options`: Other Apollo Watch Query options

 ## Scoped slot